hashtopolis/agent-python/README.md

 To run the agent you simply need to call `python3 hashtopolis.zip`.
 The settings/configurations normally are done via the config file, described in one of the following sections.

+Please note:
-Please note that the client does not correctly recognize the OS when you are running in Cygwin or similar on Windows.
+- The client does not correctly recognize the OS when you are running in Cygwin or similar on Windows.
 You need to run it in Windows command line.
+- If you unpack the agent out of the .zip file, the automatic updating from the server won't work correctly.

 ### Command Line Arguments